gvwilson/sensibleadventures/bookster/bookster.md

 *Again*, she thought blearily.
 It seemed to have been happening a lot recently.  "'right," she mumbled, almost toppling sideways.

 Lady Kembe's expression softened.
-"Blow out the candle, child, and sleep.
-Make certain to keep yourself warm–you will else feel as badly come evening as he does now.
+"Sleep, child, sleep.
+But make certain you keep yourself warm–you will else feel as badly come evening as he does now.
 And child–thank you.
-You have been brave this night."
+You have been brave."

 Erileine nodded.
 She didn't feel brave.
 She felt like the world had just used her as a night jar.